pretix/pretix-docs/docs/guides/check-in/custom.md

 Add the following condition within the AND-bracket: `Product` `is one of` and then select all remaining products on the check-in list.
 Add another simple condition of your choosing to the end-bracket.

-As soon as every product on the check-in list is mentioned in the custom check-in rule at least once, the infobox will disappear. pretixSCAN will not reject products outright anymore, but will recognize them as valid or invalid depending on the rule you set up.
+As soon as the custom check-in rule mentions every product on the check-in list at least once, the infobox will disappear. pretixSCAN will not reject products outright anymore, but will recognize them as valid or invalid depending on the rule you set up.

 ### Visualizing rules